 Instead of risking being seen as inappropriate, it’s a good idea to show a good example.
 Show others your ability to keep calm and relax even in the face of the unknown.
 In a team or family of scared people, this calm approach will definitely feel like a breeze of fresh air.

 A crisis can happen to anyone at any time… When it happens, practice these tips.
 Journaling your thoughts can be extremely helpful too!
-You can find quite a few helpful, printable tools at ShineSheets Store for that.
-Here’s a great one to start:
+You can find quite a few helpful, printable tools at ShineSheets Free Printables for that.

 Also, the wise thing to do is to prepare yourself for a crisis before it comes.
 To keep calm and relax in the face of difficult times, test yourself in uncontrollable situations, and see if you can handle it better every time.
 Facing your fears and uncertainty will help you develop the traits you need to manage any crisis in the most positive way.
 Stay brave!

 Like these tips?
 Scroll down for more!